The Friesian horse and Friesland

 The biggest Ice-skating tour in the world

 The biggest ice-skating tour in the world became very rare because of the warm winters we have nowadays.
 The first Elfstedentocht took place in 1909 and has been held 15 times in total.
 There is an alternative skating tour on the Weissensee in Austria.
 This tour is every years and didn't go through cities like in the Netherlands, but perched high in the cold alps it can go on every year and the Dutch Elfstedentocht is rare, because it has to freeze long enough to carry so many people.
+And rare because all those 11 towns are connected via the water (200 km).
 When it starts to freeze in Holland in the Netherlands an Elfsteden fever starts.